 - If you are planning to have a surprise test, host interactive quizzes instead of standard boring tests

 - Use a spinner wheel to choose a student to answer the questions or speak

 - Have Q&As at the end of the classes to encourage the students to ask questions

 Crisis can happen in any form and intensity.
 Sometimes it might be as simple as missing your school bus when you have a test for the first hour, but sometimes it might be as important as setting up an annual budget for your sports team.

 No matter what subject you are teaching, giving the students a problem to solve will only help them improve their real-world capabilities.
 You can use a simple game such as giving the students a situation and asking them to come up with a solution within a set time.

-- Say, for example, if you are located in a region where there are frequent rain damages and power cuts, the crisis could be focused on that.
+- For example, if you are located in a region with frequent rain damages and power cuts, the crisis could be focused on that.